purv2100/Simplii21/README.md

     <a href="https://github.com/deekay2310/Simplii/issues/new/choose">Request Feature</a>
 </p>

-# Simplii
+# SIMPLII

-<h3>Having trouble in taking care of your daily tasks and managing them? </h3>
+<h3>Having trouble in keeping track of your daily tasks and managing them? </h3>

 Introducing to Simplii- an online task tracker that will assist you in keeping track of all your day-to-day activity so that you can manage your work efficiently.
 Task-tracking can be a tardy process and we have fixed this pain with the help of Simplii.
 Organize your work, track time, and update the status of your tasks simply with our easy-to-use application.